Protecting What Matters. Powering What’s Next.

 The Opportunity

-We want to support entrepreneurs developing solutions that help our coasts thrive under pressure, combining innovation with local knowledge to build a more resilient future.
+We want to support entrepreneurs developing solutions that reduce carbon through local manufacturing, combining innovation with local knowledge to build a more resilient future.

 The Challenge